Dorothy Moon

-Dorothy Moon is an American far-right politician who served as a Republican member of Idaho House of Representatives from the 8B district from 2016 to 2022.
+Dorothy Moon (born May 1958) is an American far-right politician who served as a Republican member of Idaho House of Representatives from the 8B district from 2016 to 2022.
 Moon has been the Chair of Idaho Republican Party since July 2022.

 Early life and education

 Born in Kansas City, Missouri, Moon grew up near the Ozark Mountains.
 She earned a Bachelor of Science in secondary education and a Master of Science in resource planning from Missouri State University.

 Career

 Moon moved to Idaho in 1994.
 She was a special education director and science teacher at Challis High School, retiring in 2012.
 Since 1994, she has been president of Moon & Associates, Inc, an engineering and surveying company, and owns a gold mining operation in central Idaho.
 According to her official biography, she took part in a 1992 Antarctic expedition with Lamont Doherty Geological Observatory.

 In 2009, Moon became involved with the Tea Party movement.
 She ran as a Republican for Idaho House of Representatives for the 8B district in 2016 and won the November 2016 election, defeating Ammon Emanuel Prolife with 87.3% of the votes.
 She was re-elected in the November 2018 general election.
 The district consists of Lemhi, Custer, Boise, Gem, and Valley counties.

 In the 2022 elections, Moon sought the Republican nomination for Secretary of State of Idaho.
 Moon made baseless claims of voter fraud, claiming on the Idaho House floor without evidence that people from Canada came into Idaho to vote in the 2020 United States presidential election.
 Moon lost the primary race to Phil McGrane.